meaung/uefi-bootloader-and-kernel-from-first-principles/README.md

 ## Usage

-Verify that prerequisites are installed and xecute 'make' in the root directory to automatically build and run the demo.
+1. Verify that prerequisites are installed
+2. Execute 'make' in the root directory to automatically build and run the demo.